training-datalab/training-datalab.com/content/en/post/2023-12-19-raspberry-pi-5-models/index.md

 **The solution: Raspberry Pi 5**

-In search of a more sustainable and efficient solution, we decided to use Raspberry Pi 5 to deploy our deep learning and language models.
+In search of a more sustainable and efficient solution, we decided to use Raspberry Pi 5 to deploy our deep learning and language models by our researcher [**Bastián González-Bustamante**](../authors/bgonzalezbustamante).
 This small computer board can run Python and other applications with very low power consumption.
 Like other open-source projects, Raspberry Pi 5 is an excellent choice for developers and scientists looking to create innovative solutions without the need to invest in large installations.

 **Llama and Mistral: Deep learning models**